Coverdell Education Savings Accounts

 owner.
 If the account owner is the student, this has a high impact on

-students will therefore be minimal.)
+financial aid eligibility.
 If the account owner is the parent, this

 has a low impact on financial aid eligibility.
 Qualified distributions